-(This is a project on paper, not a real-life project.
+Keep in mind that this is a project on paper, not a real-life project.
 Examples could include planning a camping trip, developing a community service project or a school or religious event, or creating an annual patrol plan with additional activities not already included in the troop annual plan.
-Discuss your completed project plan with your merit badge counselor.)
+Afterward, discuss your completed project plan with your merit badge counselor.

-Using this video as your guideline, I’d suggest drafting out your Eagle Scout project plans!
+Using this video as your guideline, I’d suggest using my linked resource to draft out your Eagle Scout project plans!
 This was the exact process I used when figuring out what would be necessary for my service project.
 Otherwise, you can use any troop activity and create a plan around that as well.

 10a) Choose a career you might want to enter after high school or college graduation.
 Discuss with your counselor the needed qualifications, education, skills, and experience.